in28minutes/MavenIn28Minutes/README.md

   - [Find Us](#useful-links)
   - [Other Courses](#other-courses)

-##Installing Eclipse and Java
+## Installing Eclipse and Java
 https://github.com/in28minutes/SpringIn28Minutes/blob/master/InstallationGuide-JavaEclipseAndMaven_v2.pdf

-##Todo
+## Todo
 - Profiles
 - Surefire Plugin Reports
 - Automation Testing (Selenium) Reports

-##Course Overview
+## Course Overview
-- we will use Handson Real World Examples to understand what Maven can do.
+- We will use Handson Real World Examples to understand what Maven can do.
 - We will understand how Maven makes the life of an application developer easy.
 - We will learn how Maven helps us to automate things like compilation, running unit tests, creating a war, creating an ear, running a web application in tomcat.
 - We will learn how to use Maven effectively in combination of an IDE like Eclipse.